Is Egypt dangerous for tourists in 2025?

 The Patrick Zaky case is still open.
 The detention period was recently extended by another 45 days.
 The attention on the case gives hope that the terrible consequences, like that of Giulio Regeni, will be avoided.
 Nonetheless, Patrick remains in prison, without a precise charge and without evidence of any crimes committed, by now since February 2020.

-The battle for justice will be long and you will hardly become part of it, but in 2021, even if we are only tourists trying to answer the question “is Egypt dangerous for tourists?” we must address the issue of civil rights and of innocent lives taken by authoritarian governments.
-Then we decide what to do with the information we have.
+The battle for justice will be long, and you will hardly become part of it, but even if we are only tourists trying to answer the question “Is Egypt dangerous for tourists?” we must address the issue of civil rights and of innocent lives taken by authoritarian governments.

-The post about Egypt dangerous for tourists or, better to say, not dangerous is over.
-If you want to continue the travel these are my suggestions:
+The post that tries to answer the question is Egypt dangerous for tourists? is finished.
+If you want to continue these are my suggestions:

 Is Colombia safe for tourists?